bintangjtobing/palmCodeBE/README.md

 ## Testing

-You can use Postman to test the API endpoints.
+You can use Postman to test the API endpoints from `https://documenter.getpostman.com/view/32442929/2sA3JJ9PAY`.
 Import the provided Postman collection and environment files, and start testing the endpoints.

 ## Documentation